-In today’s turbulent times where key global decisions appear to end up with the unexpected happening, it might seem that Sales Forecasting and Demand Planning are impossible.
-However, we would maintain it is more important than ever for businesses to make realistic forecasts – updated weekly or monthly – to include the latest changes in assumptions which go with major changes that relate to key variables like the political landscape, the price of oil, inflation, the fate of Europe.
+Sales Forecasting and – more importantly – Demand Planning are critical business processes in today’s uncertain global climate.
+It is more important than ever for businesses to make realistic forecasts – updated weekly or monthly – to include the latest changes in assumptions which relate to key variables like the political landscape, the price of oil, inflation, pricing, promotions, and competitive activity.
 Even more, you need to build scenarios that enable you to plan better.
+You will avoid inventory, improve responsiveness to customers and remain ahead of the game.

 A good Sales Forecasting and Demand Management process will deliver the growth and ambition that many companies seek to achieve.
-In the same way that operations should ‘plan the work’ and then ‘work the plan’, so sales and marketing should ‘plan the sale’ and then ‘sell the plan’ – it is not about trying to guess the future.
+In the same way that operations should ‘plan the work’ and then ‘work the plan’, so Sales and Marketing should ‘plan the sale’ and then ‘sell the plan’ – it is not about trying to guess the future.
 Demand planning is about recognising the demand for your products, and then putting in place a plan for capturing customer demand.
-But in so doing it is vital to communicate to supply chain what they need to provide and to finance what cash you expect to need to support your customers’ and consumers demand.
+But in so doing it is vital to communicate to the Supply Chain function what they need to provide and to Finance what cash you expect to need to support your customers’ and consumers’ demand.

 The Need for a Sales Forecast